activebook/gllm/README.md

 - **Flexible Model Selection**: Easily configure and switch between different LLMs.
 - **Interactive Chat Mode**: Start real-time conversations with AI models.
+- **Editor Integration**: Use your preferred text editor for comfortable multi-line input in chat mode.
 - **Prompt Templates & System Prompts**: Manage reusable prompts and instructions.
 - **Attachment Support**: Process files, images, and URLs as part of your queries.
 - **Search Integration**: Use search engines to find the latest and most relevant information.